jkocklaeuner/Master/README.md

 - for more informations, type `scripts/nade.py --help

 ### RNN
 A recurrent network is commonly used in sequence modelling and can capture correlations by passing a memory vector from cell to cell.
 If applied to a sequence of occupation numbers, it obey the autoregresssive property and allows for efficient sampling similar to NADE.
 In this implementation, we use a recurrent netowrk with shared weights constructed from a dense input layer, three recurrent layers and a dense output layer.
-To capute long range correlations, a dilated version is implemeneted with dilation factors 1,2,3 for the three stacked recurret layers.
 For more information on recurrent neural network wave function please see the paper of [Hibat-Allah](https://journals.aps.org/prresearch/pdf/10.1103/PhysRevResearch.2.023358).
 TL;DR --> Most important paramters:
 - The same as NADE (both autoregressive)
 - feature size applies only to dense input and phase layers